Norm inequalities for weighted Dirichlet spaces with applications to conformal maps: Proof of Theorem

 we deduce that these terms do not play any role, and hence all the information is contained in $I_2(x)$.
 Since $I_2$ is comparable to the left-hand side of (iv) by \eqref{eq:I2-calc1}, it follows that (iii) and (iv) are equivalent.
 This completes the proof of the lemma. \end{proof}

 With the aid of Lemma~\ref{M-lemma} and the results already obtained in the previous sections we can prove Theorem~\ref{thm:A2-weight-M}.

 {\emph{Proof of Theorem~\ref{thm:A2-weight-M}.}} (i) implies (ii) by testing with the monomial $m_n$, and (ii) implies (i) by Parseval's identity.
 It remains to show that (ii) and (iii) are equivalent.
-But the proof of Proposition~\ref{proposition-norm} shows that (ii) implies (iii), so it remains to prove the converse implication.
-To do this, we first observe that Lemma~\ref{M-lemma}(iv) and Lemma~\ref{M-lemma-1}(iii), with $\b=q-1$, yield
+But the proof of Proposition~\ref{proposition-norm} shows that (ii) implies (iii), provided $1<q<\infty$.
+To deal with the case $q=1$ observe that an integration by parts gives